kauschked/Hacktoberfest-2023/presentation/presentation.rst

 "Deal with it"
 ==============

-* Search a random animal picture and draw it
+* Search for a random animal picture and draw it
 * Use the provided glasses .png
 * Animate them moving down to the eyes of the animal
 * Background has to be restored behind the moving animation